ImageMagick v6 Examples --

 PHP 'MagickWand'

-You can check if the PHP MagickWand module is part of the PHP installation (and switch to command line or other fallbacks) using...
+You can check if the PHP MagickWand module is part of the PHP installation using...

 <?php